chocolatey/docs/input/docs/Usage/Installation-Licensed.md

+---
+Order: 20
+Title: How to install licensed edition
+Description: Techniques for how to install the licensed version of Chocolatey
+---

 # Install The Licensed Edition

 Congratulations on your recent purchase of a licensed edition of Chocolatey!
 If you are trialing, please pay particular attention to that section: